ROCm/HIP/docs/markdown/hip_faq.md

 See the [HIP Profiling Guide](hip_porting_guide.md) for more information.

 ### What if HIP generates error of "symbol multiply defined!" only on AMD machine?
-Unlike CUDA, in HCC, for functions defined in the header files, the keyword of "__forceinline__" does not imply "static".
+Unlike CUDA, in HIP_Clang, for functions defined in the header files, the keyword of "__forceinline__" does not imply "static".
 Thus, if failed to define "static" keyword, you might see a lot of "symbol multiply defined!" errors at compilation.
 The workaround is to explicitly add the keyword of "static" before any functions that were defined as "__forceinline__".